observatorycontrolsystem/observatorycontrolsystem.github.io/components/observation_portal.md

 ### Observations

 The observations app deals with scheduled or directly submitted observations.
-An Observation is a scheduled Request, or a Request plus information about status, where the observation is scheduled, and when.
+An Observation is a scheduled request, or a request plus information about status, where the observation is scheduled, and when.
 The hierarchy of an Observation is shown below, but it is very similar to that of the Request except with a few additional pieces of information tacked on.
 ![Observation Models](/assets/images/observation_models.png)

-- **Observation** - The top level of a Scheduled Request, this contains the *where* and *when* information, as well as some of the RequestGroup fields that the telescope control software might want to include in the observation's data products
+- **Observation** - The top level of a scheduled Request, this contains the *where* and *when* information, as well as some of the RequestGroup fields that the telescope control software might want to include in the observation's data products
 - **Configuration Status** - This structure contains status information about a single Configuration of the Request.
 Observatory software is expected to report back status per Configuration in real time as it is attempted and completed.